TheDevConnor/Zura-Transpiled/README.md

 -   **Performance matching C++**, an essential property for developers.
--   **Seamless, bidirectional interoperability with C++**, such that a library anywhere in an existing C++ stack can adopt Carbon without porting the rest.
+-   **Seamless, bidirectional interoperability with C++**, such that a library anywhere in an existing C++ stack can adopt Zura without porting the rest.
 -   **A gentle learning curve** with reasonable familiarity for C++ developers.
 -   **Comparable expressivity** and support for existing software's design and architecture.